-- Your Medical Home will work with Providence Health Plan to arrange for any Medical Home Referral or Prior Authorization requirements that may be necessary for certain Covered Services.
-For more information on Prior Authorization, see section 4.4. - In most cases, when you use your Medical Home higher benefit levels apply and your out-of-pocket expenses will be reduced. - Your Medical Home will coordinate care, when necessary, with a wide variety of highquality specialists to help meet your health care needs.
+- In most cases, when you use your Medical Home higher benefit levels apply and your out-of-pocket expenses will be reduced. - Your Medical Home will coordinate care, when necessary, with a wide variety of highquality specialists to help meet your health care needs. - Your Medical Home will coordinate preventive health screenings and test results, ensuring your entire care team has the information they need to support your treatment plan.